 The administration is putting forth a number of cost-cutting measures.
 As just one example, in the future the U.S. will no longer be granting a golden parachute to all would-be tyrants on the administration's pay-roll.
 As the Chalabi debacle shows, we will be asking tyrants-for-hire to demonstrate the same accountability as our skool-teachers: Either put out or get out.
 Government bureaucrats will expect a steady tally of tortured enemy teenagers and gutted state treasuries.
 Instead of spending extra millions out of some sense of blind loyalty, the U.S. government will thereby be introducing competition into the tryant market.

-Those seeking additional illumination should head over to Skippy the Bush Kangaroo or Cut to the Chase.
+Those seeking additional illumination should head over to Skippy the Bush Kangaroo.